Reviews You Can Rely On

 Assembly

 The Level Step-Thru is about average for its ease of assembly.
-Like most full-size, non-folding models, it comes mostly assembled with only a few easy steps remaining to complete the process.
-It comes with a nice folding multi-tool that contains all of the tools needed, and the user manual, an assembly video, and a quick-start guide can be found on the Aventon website.
+Like most full-size, non-folding models, it comes mostly assembled with only a few easy steps to complete the process.
+It comes with a nice folding multi-tool containing all the tools needed, and the user manual, an assembly video, and a quick-start guide can be found on the Aventon website.

-The Level Step-Thru arrives in a standard size bike box that is pretty heavy given the bike's 60 lb weight.
+The Level Step-Thru arrives in a standard-size bike box that is pretty heavy given the bike's 60 lb weight.
 Moving the box and removing the bike from the box can be a bit awkward, and we'd suggest getting a second set of hands for assistance.
-Our test bike arrived in perfect condition with no shipping damage thanks to well-placed packing materials.
+Thanks to well-placed packing materials, our test bike arrived in perfect condition with no shipping damage.
 Once we removed the protective packing, the remaining assembly took approximately 25 minutes.
 The Level comes about 85% assembled, and the remaining 15% can easily be completed at home by following along with the instructions or how-to video on the website.
-The stem, handlebar, front fender, front wheel, seat/seatpost, and pedals are all that need to be installed for the Level to be ride-ready.
-Ours came mostly charged as well, so we didn't even need to plug it in before taking it out for a spin.
+The stem, handlebar, front fender, front wheel, seat/seatpost, and pedals must be installed for the Level to be ride-ready.
+Ours came mostly charged, so we didn't need to plug it in before taking it out for a spin.

-aventon level step-thru electric commuter bike review - the aventon level is an excellent, powerful, good-looking, and...
+aventon level step-thru - the aventon level is an excellent, powerful, good-looking, and...

 The Aventon Level is an excellent, powerful, good-looking, and well-designed e-bike offered at a competitive price.